MicrosoftDocs/windows-dev-docs/hub/powertoys/file-explorer.md

 ## Preview Pane

 Preview Pane is an existing feature in the Windows File Explorer which shows a lightweight, rich, read-only preview of the file's contents in the view's reading pane.
-PowerToys adds four extensions: Markdown, SVG, PDF and G-Code.
-Additionally, PowerToys adds support for source code files (for over 150 file extensions).
+PowerToys adds four extensions: Markdown, SVG, PDF, and G-code.
+PowerToys also adds support for source code files (for more than 150 file extensions).

 ### Enabling Preview Pane